Duke of Edinburgh

 Duke of Edinburgh, named after the capital city of Scotland, Edinburgh, is a substantive title that has been created four times since 1726 for members of the British royal family.
 It does not include any territorial landholdings and does not produce any revenue for the title-holder.

 The current holder, Prince Edward, was created duke in 2023 on his 59th birthday by his eldest brother, King Charles III.
-The dukedom had previously been granted to their father, then Philip Mountbatten, on the day of his marriage to then-Princess Elizabeth, the future Queen Elizabeth II.
+The dukedom had previously been granted to their father, then Philip Mountbatten, on the day of his marriage to Princess Elizabeth, the future Queen Elizabeth II.
 Upon Philip's death, the title was inherited by Charles and held by him until Elizabeth died and Charles became king, at which time the title reverted to the Crown.

 1726 creation

 Frederick, Prince of Wales (1707–1751) was the first Duke of Edinburgh, from 1726 until his death.

 The title was first created in the Peerage of Great Britain on 26 July 1726 by King George I, who bestowed it on his grandson, Prince Frederick, who subsequently became Prince of Wales in 1728.
 The subsidiary titles of the dukedom were Marquess of the Isle of Ely; Earl of Eltham, in the County of Kent; Viscount of Launceston, in the County of Cornwall; and Baron of Snowdon, in the County of Caernarvon, all of which were also in the Peerage of Great Britain.
 The marquessate was gazetted as Marquess of the Isle of Wight, apparently erroneously.
-In later editions of the London Gazette the Duke is referred to as the Marquess of the Isle of Ely.
+In later editions of The London Gazette the Duke is referred to as the Marquess of the Isle of Ely.
 Upon Frederick's death, the titles were inherited by his son Prince George.
 When Prince George became King George III in 1760, the titles merged in the Crown and ceased to exist.

 1866 creation

-Queen Victoria re-created the title, this time in the Peerage of the United Kingdom, on 24 May 1866 for her second son Prince Alfred, instead of Duke of York, the traditional title of the second son of the monarch.
+Queen Victoria re-created the dukedom, this time in the Peerage of the United Kingdom, on 24 May 1866 for her second son Prince Alfred, instead of Duke of York, the traditional title of the second son of the monarch.
 The subsidiary titles of the dukedom were Earl of Kent and Earl of Ulster, also in the Peerage of the United Kingdom.
 When Alfred became the Duke of Saxe-Coburg and Gotha in 1893, he retained his British titles.
-His only son who survived birth, Alfred, Hereditary Prince of Saxe-Coburg and Gotha, committed suicide in 1899, so the Dukedom of Edinburgh and subsidiary titles became extinct upon the elder Alfred's death in 1900.
+His only son who survived birth, Alfred, Hereditary Prince of Saxe-Coburg and Gotha, died by suicide in 1899, so the Dukedom of Edinburgh and subsidiary titles became extinct upon the elder Alfred's death in 1900.